LibertyDSNP/spec/pages/Messages/Overview.md

 #### Content

-Content items, or simply content, refers to activity streams compliant JSON hosted at some URI and intended to be posted via an announcement in a batch.
+Content items, or simply content, refers to activity streams compliant JSON hosted at some URL and intended to be posted via an announcement in a batch.
 Generally, content within the DSNP specification will be defined by the [W3C Activity Streams 2.0 specification](https://www.w3.org/TR/activitystreams-core/), however extensions, such as the [Mastodon Activity Pub specification](https://docs.joinmastodon.org/spec/activitypub/) may also be implemented.

 #### Message